 - The Center for Community Engagement at California State University, Long Beach for the El Monte Community Scholars alumni network program that hosts the public awareness forums and participatory workshops.

-- For any other questions you might have, please contact Frank Molina, Vera de Vera or Kristina McGee at the California Community Foundation at (213) 413-4130.
+- For any other questions you might have, please contact Frank Molina, Vera de Vera or Lindsay Thomas at the California Community Foundation at (213) 413-4130.

 The CBI can only be effective in accomplishing its goals with the help of partners in the community.
 Partners include the CBI advisory committee, city, county, state and federal governments, other funders, school districts, nonprofit organizations and individuals who all want to work together to address community needs in El Monte.